Legal representation of unaccompanied children

 According to the Child Protection Act the legal representative is either the parent or person designated, according to the law, to exercise the rights and to fulfil the parental obligations towards the child.[15]
 This means that the legal representative substitutes the absent parents.

-According to the Asylum Act, the interests of a child are defended by his or her legal representative.[11]The unaccompanied child is immediately informed of the appointment of the legal representative.
-The legal representative performs his or her duties in accordance with the principle of the best interests of the child and has the necessary expertise for this purpose.[12]
+According to the Asylum Act, the interests of a child are defended by their legal representative.[16]
+The unaccompanied child is immediately informed of the appointment of the legal representative.
+The legal representative performs their duties in accordance with the principle of the best interests of the child and has the necessary expertise for this purpose.[17]

 The Child Protection Act provides that, in order to adequately support the interests of the child, DGASPC designates a person with legal or social assistance background from its staff or an authorised private body, to support the rights of the child and to participate, together with the child to the entire refugee status determination procedure.[18]

-The legal representative also has to submit the request of enrolmentof the unaccompanied child to preparatory courses.[18]
+The legal representative also has to submit the request of enrolment of the unaccompanied child to preparatory courses.[23]

-The legal representatives consider their mandate limited to assisting the child in administrative and judicial procedures related to the asylum claim, i.e. to attend interviews and court hearings.
+Legal representatives consider their mandate limited to assisting the child in administrative and judicial procedures related to the asylum claim, i.e. to attend interviews and court hearings.
 As a consequence, this mandate ends when the asylum procedure is completed.
 Legal representatives consider that is not their mandate to ensure the well-being of the unaccompanied child.

-Galaţi: According to the director of the centre children may contact the legal representaitve directly.
+Galaţi: According to the director of the centre children may contact the legal representative directly.
 Appeals are drafted by NGOs.
 The legal representative only signs them and she needs to be notified a day before.

 In Şomcuta Mare, one legal representative was appointed.
 The director of the centre reported that the legal representative meets the children before the interview and they may contact him.

 The legal representative who was appointed by DGASPC to represent unaccompanied children in Rădăuţi is a male, social assistant.
-The legal representatives only attends the interviews and court hearings and do not file appeals against negative decisions.
+The legal representatives only attend the interviews and court hearings and do not file appeals against negative decisions.
 NGOs also draft the requests for the financial allowance.

 In Timișoara, the legal representative only assists the unaccompanied child during the interviews; According to the director of Timișoara Regional Centre he does not have discussions with the children accommodated in the centre before the interviews, but he does with those accommodated at DGASPC.
 Further, the director mentioned that he appeals the negative decision of IGI-DAI and assists the child in the court proceedings but does not fulfil any other tasks.

 According to Save the Children Romania, the legal representation of minors raises many issues.
 Although legal representatives are appointed shortly after the arrival of unaccompanied minors, most minors are not aware who their legal representatives are; they cannot contact them directly and they are not assisted in accessing the various social benefits and rights.
 The activities of legal representatives are limited to assisting the children at interviews and signing documents related to the procedure.
 There are also communication impairments between legal representatives and unaccompanied children caused not only by the language barriers but also by the lack of involvement of legal representatives.
-Given that there areno clear provision regarding the role and duties of legal representatives, there have been cases in which legal representatives are managing the cases differently.
+Given that there are no clear provisions regarding the role and duties of legal representatives, there have been cases in which legal representatives are managing the cases differently.

 According to UNHCR Romania, the lack of active involvement of legal representatives in the asylum procedure is due to the lack of clarity of the current legislation regarding the duties of the legal representative.
 There is no coherence between the 2 legal acts (Asylum Act and Child Protection Act) and no guidelines regarding the role of the legal representative in the asylum procedure.
 This was confirmed by Save the Children.